-The attempting time for both exams is 1 hour for their preliminary exam.
-Yet, the number of sections is different for both exams.
+The alloted time of preliminary exam for both exams is 1 hour .
+The number of sections is different for both exams.
 In IBPS, there are five sections, whereas in SSC exams, there are four sections.
 Besides this, to qualify IBPS exams you have to clear the sectional cut-offs for each of the five sections.
-Even though, SSC does mention about the sectional cutoffs in its notifications after the conduction of exam.
-However, it does not follow it strictly.
+Even though, SSC notifies about the sectional cutoffs after the exam.
+It might be in some cases that it fails to do so.

 From 2016 onwards, SSC has completely dispensed the interview process from its all eleven exams.
-You have to just qualify the tier-1, 2, and 3 exams and make place in the merit that is prepared based on your score in written exam.
-However, In IBPS exams, there still exists the process of interview.
-After clearing all the written exams, you have to mandatorily pass the interview and its marks, is finally going to be included in the merit.
+You have to just qualify the tier-1, 2, and 3 exams and grab place in the merit that is prepared based on your score in written exam.
+However, for IBPS exams, there still exists the process of interview.
+After clearing all the written exams, you have to mandatorily clear the interview and its marks is finally going to be included in the merit.
 This makes IBPS exam more difficult and exhaustive than any SSC exams.

 Trigonometry and Geometry

-In IBPS exams, they do not ask questions from trigonometry.
+In IBPS exams, they do not ask questions from Trigonometry.
 Even as far as Geometry is concerned, you can expect a couple of questions especially from the mensuration chapter.
-In contrast, there are 5-6 questions from geometry and nearly four questions from trigonometry are asked in all SSC exams.
+In contrast, there are 5-6 questions from Geometry and nearly four questions from Trigonometry in all the SSC exams.
 These questions are simpler to understand and solve if you know the basics and formulas well.
-Therefore, you can score high with these subjects with a few efforts.
-When appearing in SSC exams, superior performance on these topics can bring you a higher score in SSC exams.
+Therefore, you can score high with these subjects with little efforts.
+When appearing for SSC exams, superior performance on these topics can bring you a higher score in SSC exams.

-In IBPS exams, there is a separate section of computer knowledge and generally, 45 questions are asked from this subject in IBPS PO Mains exam.
-Hence, you have to prepare this section separately and put a load of efforts in it, as there is a specific and elaborated syllabus for this section in IBPS exams.
+In IBPS exams, there is a separate section for computer knowledge and generally, 45 questions are asked from this subject in IBPS PO Mains exam.
+Hence, you have to prepare this section separately and put a lot of efforts for it, as there is a specific and elaborated syllabus for this section in IBPS exams.
 Whereas in SSC exams, there is hardly one question from computers, which is asked in general awareness section of Tier-1 exam.
-After SSC Tier-1 exam, you will not find questions out of this domain in any further examination process.
-Therefore, Computer section become more critical in IBPS exams rather than in SSC exams.
+After SSC Tier-1 exam, you will not find questions from this domain in any further examination process.
+Therefore, computer section become more critical for IBPS exams as compared to SSC exams.

 Reasoning is tougher in IBPS exams than SSC exams.
 In contrast, Reasoning is a bit simpler and scoring section in SSC exams than IBPS exams.
 A noted difference in the reasoning section is that questions from Non-verbal reasoning are not asked in IBPS exams as these are framed in SSC exams.
 These topics include Paper folding, Mirror image, paper cutting, water image, embedded figures and cubes & dices.
 There are minimum 2-3 questions are asked from non-verbal reasoning in SSC exams.
 Similarly, there are certain topics, which are inquired in IBPS exams not in SSC exams.
 These topics include input-output, statement-argument, statement-course of action and statement-assumption.
 The difficulty level of these topics is quite high in IBPS exams making this exam tougher and time consuming.

 Current affairs hold an immense importance in IBPS exams.
-It is the most scoring and easier section in IBPS exams.
-Questions from current affairs section include questions on contemporary events of national and international relevance, are inquired in a sizeable number.
+It is one of the most scoring and easier section in IBPS exams.
+Questions from current affairs section include questions on contemporary events relevant to national and international, are inquired in a sizeable number.
 However, when we talk about SSC exams, you will find hardly 1-2 questions out of this domain.
 SSC does not focus on the particular area of general knowledge specifically.
 There are other topics including History, Geography, Physics, Chemistry, Biology, Indian Culture, Indian politics, Economics and others, are inquired under the general knowledge section.

 English section weightage